 The Association of European Airlines (AEA) was the voice of the European airline industry for over 60 years and was responsible for the specifications on Automated Ticket and Boarding Pass equipment (ATB), Parametric Tables (PECTAB), and Self-Service and Baggage Tag Printers (BTP).
 Related firmware are industry standards, applied by manufacturers worldwide.

 AEA, as an organization, has ceased existence in 2016.
 In 2018, IATA has taken over the former AEA Technical Specification Standards and created a Technical Solution Group called IATA Technical Peripheral Specifications (TPS).
-The TPS sub-group, under the governance of the Common Use Working Group, will maintain this standard going forward.
-Read the IATA Technical Peripheral Specifications (TPS) brief here (pdf).
+The ITPS sub-group, under the governance of the Common Use Group, will maintain this standard going forward.
+Read the IATA Technical Peripheral Specifications (ITPS) brief here (pdf).

 The IATA Technical Peripheral Specifications Manual is now available on the IATA online store.